pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `PipelineInterface` `pipeline_interface`:  A PipelineInterfaceobject that has the settings for this given pipeline.
+- `pipeline_interface` -- `PipelineInterface`:  A PipelineInterfaceobject that has the settings for this given pipeline.
-- `str` `pipeline_name`:  Which pipeline to choose.
+- `pipeline_name` -- `str`:  Which pipeline to choose.